Ananth864/Forest-Fire-Detection/README.md

 visible.
 The accuracy increased from 0.78 to 0.91.
 Similarly, a significant improvement can be seen for other metrics like precision, recall, and f1-score too.

+# Forest-Fire-Segmentation

+### Objective
+To develop a robust deep learning algorithm for the Early Detection of forest fires through drone images:

+## Aproach
+### Dataset Resizing
+These application of the segmentation model will usually be on drones, hence it is necessary to use a lightweight model that achieves accurate segmentations as fast as possible.
+Therefore it is important to resize the dataset to a size of 512x512 which will require a smaller model to predict.

+### Detection model
+The model we proposed is based on the principles of attention squeeze architecture that only require a few model parameters and U-Net with attention mechanism that could highlight regions-of-interest (ROI) while suppressing irrelevant features could be regarded as good candidates for real-time fire detection.
+The attention gate guides the model's attention to important regions while suppressing feature activation in unrelated areas.
+It substantially enhances the representational power of the model without a significant increase in computing cost or number of model parameters due to its lightweight design.

+The addition of the initial Conv block of kernel size 1x1 is to reduce the number of channels by letting the decide the new set of channels that is a linear combination of the previous model.
+This operation reduces the number of computations and helps in reducing overfitting.
+After this layer, we apply two parallel convolutions with different kernel size to capture missing features from the previous layer and concatenate their outputs to achieve a richer set of features.
+To reduce the overfitting on the dataset, many of the layers which were removed are a Fire module and an Upsampling module.
+The appropriate skip connections are rerouted after these changes.
+The channel dimensions are also significantly reduced and dropout.

+is frequently employed to reduce overfitting as much as possible.
+The result is a model of only 726k parameters which is almost three times less than the base paper model.
+A new loss is also implemented to tackle a major problem in the dataset, which is the class imbalance.
+The fire class is far outweighed by the no-fire class.
+Hence the loss function used by the base paper model, which is binary cross-entropy, is not suited for this task as both classes are not given equal importance.

+The Tversky Index (TI) is an asymmetric similarity measure that is a generalization of the dice coefficient and the Jaccard index.
+Unlike BCE, trersky coefficient only considers the segmentation class and not the background class.
+The pixels are classified as True Positive (TP), False Negative (FN), and False Positive (FP).
+The Tversky coefficient is a measure of the overlap of the predicted mask and the ground truth.
+Since it does not account for the background class, it cannot dominate over the smaller segmentation class.

+## Results